OWASP/owasp-mastg/Document/0x05c-Reverse-Engineering-and-Tampering.md

 #### Disassembling and Decompiling

+In Android app security testing, if the application is based solely on Java and doesn't have any native code (C/C++ code), the reverse engineering process is relatively easy and recovers (decompiles) almost all the source code.
+In those cases, black-box testing (with access to the compiled binary, but not the original source code) can get pretty close to white-box testing.

+Nevertheless, if the code has been purposefully obfuscated (or some nasty, tool-breaking anti-decompilation tricks have been applied), the reverse engineering process may be very time-consuming and unproductive.
+This also applies to applications that contain native code.
+They can still be reverse engineered, but the process is not automated and requires knowledge of low-level details.

 ##### Decompiling Java Code

-Java bytecode can be converted back into source code without many problems unless some nasty, tool-breaking anti-decompilation tricks have been applied.
+The process of decompilation consists of converting Java bytecode back into Java source code.
 We'll be using UnCrackable App for Android Level 1 in the following examples, so download it if you haven't already.
 First, let's install the app on a device or emulator and run it to see what the crackme is about.

 ```shell
 $ wget https://github.com/OWASP/owasp-mstg/raw/master/Crackmes/Android/Level_01/UnCrackable-Level1.apk